Kari-sad/Kari-sad/README.md

 <h3 align="center">Hi there 👋 ,welcome to my Github page! </h3>

 I am **Karima** .
-I am an  **IT system administrator** with a demonstrated history of working in information technology and services industry.
+I am a **Platform Enginner** with a demonstrated history of working in information technology and services industry.

 ---------------------------------------------------------------------------------------------------------------